TheV123/intro-to-data-science/level1/what_is_python.md

 7. **Finance**: Python is used in the finance industry for quantitative analysis, algorithmic trading, and financial modeling due to its ability to handle large datasets and perform complex calculations

+8. **Cybersecurity**: Python's automation tools and helpful libraries are useful in many cybersecurity applications such as malware analysis, binary exploitation, network/port scanning, etc...

 For more detailed information on Python's applications, you can visit the [GeeksforGeeks article on Python applications](https://www.geeksforgeeks.org/what-is-python/).

 If you want to learn more about automation in Python check out [Automate The Boring Stuff](https://automatetheboringstuff.com/#toc)